6 Best Ruby on Rails Books in 2023

 ~ Ruby on Rails Tutorial, Foreword

-Ruby on Rails Tutorial by Michael Hartl is a 2020 book that provides integrated tutorials not only for Rails, but also for the essential Ruby, HTML, CSS, and SQL.
+Ruby on Rails Tutorial, 7th Edition, by Michael Hartl is a 2023 book that provides integrated tutorials not only for Rails, but also for the essential Ruby, HTML, CSS, and SQL.
 The book guides you through the development of three example applications of increasing sophistication.
+The updates to this edition include full compatibility with Rails 7.

 The examples focus on the general principles of web development needed for virtually any kind of website.
 The author explains how each new technique solves a real-world problem.
 He then demonstrates it with bite-sized code that’s simple enough to understand.